Exclusive: Brazil seeks to curb Mexico auto exports

 The Brazilian demands also stipulated that Mexico should agree that 35 percent of its automotive parts be sourced in accordance with a formula for a "regional content index" and that it should rise to 45 percent over four years.

-Neither the formula nor the "region" were defined in the letter, but the demand could unsettle other countries that supply parts to Mexico's auto plants.
+Neither the formula nor the "region" were defined in the letter, but the demand could unsettle countries that supply parts to Mexico's auto factories.

 The Mexican official said the proposal was not realistic.

-"Establishing a percentage that's unattainable for Mexican or Brazilian industry is simply de facto cancelling the deal or putting a stop to trade," the official said.
+"Establishing a percentage that's unattainable for the Mexican or the Brazilian industry is simply de facto cancelling the deal or putting a stop to trade," the official said.

 Mexico said earlier this week it was waiting for a response to an invitation to restart the talks from Brazil, which has stepped up trade measures and capital controls to try to shield its local manufacturers from a stronger real.